Back to The Jungle

 Going beyond the plan

-There are moments in many projects where we’ll naturally go a little further than what was originally scoped.
-It might be an extra layer of thinking, a bit more refinement, or spotting an opportunity that wasn’t obvious at the start.
+There are moments in many projects where we'll naturally go a little further than what was originally scoped.
+It might be an extra layer of thinking, a bit more refinement, or spotting an opportunity that wasn't obvious at the start.
+If it's in the spirit of delivering better work, we'll often just get on with it.

-In some instances, a new idea or direction (and the execution it takes to get there) can significantly broaden the agreed scope.
+In some instances, a new idea or direction can significantly broaden the agreed scope.
 In agency camp, this means more time, increased complexity and additional deliverables.
-And in turn, more resource.
-That’s when we pause and we have a conversation.
+That's when we pause and have a conversation — a clear explanation of what's changed, why it matters and what it means in terms of time or cost.

 It's all about visibility